 - Certain Vaccines

-In general, various factors underlie the development of autoimmunity that causes myasthenia gravis.
+In general, various factors may contribute to the development of autoimmunity that is associated with myasthenia gravis.
 When someone with a genetic predisposition to autoimmunity is exposed to environmental or other factors, the immune system can become dysregulated.
 These factors include:

 - Imbalances in gut health